-To reinforce and implement management practices that maintain healthy pollinator communities, and enable farmers, beekeepers, foresters, land managers and urban communities to harness the benefits of pollination services for their productivity and livelihoods.
+To reinforce and implement management practices that maintain healthy pollinator communities, and enable farmers, beekeepers, foresters, land managers and urban communities to harness the benefits of pollination functions and services for their productivity and livelihoods.

 In order to secure pollinator-friendly habitats and promote sustainable agroecosystems and pollinator husbandry, the direct and indirect drivers of pollinator decline need to be addressed in the field.
 Attention is needed at the farm level and across entire ecosystems.
 Landscape-level measures address connectivity and the value of managing across landscapes and sectors.
-Improved management measures for pollinators include attention to bee husbandry for honey bees and other pollinators.
+Improved management measures for pollinators include attention to be husbandry for honey bees and other pollinators.

-A2.1 Co-design (with farmers, beekeepers, land managers and indigenous peoples and local communities) and implement pollinator-friendly practices in farms and grasslands
+A2.1 Co-design (with farmers, urban and rural beekeepers, land managers and indigenous peoples and local communities) and implement pollinator-friendly practices in farms and grasslands and in urban areas

-A.2.1.1 Create uncultivated patches of vegetation and enhance floral diversity using mainly native species and extended flowering periods to ensure diverse, abundant and continuous floral resource for pollinators;
+A.2.1.1 Create uncultivated patches of vegetation and enhance floral diversity using mainly native species, as appropriate, and extended flowering periods, to ensure diverse, abundant and continuous floral resources for pollinators;